NRC Program — Updated April 2026

 IRAP vs Other Canadian R&D Programs

-Program Type Typical Amount Timeline Best For
+Program Type Max Amount Timeline Best For

-NRC-IRAP Core Grant $75K–$200K first-time 3–6 months total SMEs with genuine tech R&D
+NRC-IRAP Core Grant $75K–$200K first-time; up to $10M 3–6 months total SMEs with genuine tech R&D

-SR&ED Tax credit 35% ITC (CCPCs) 60–120 days (CRA) Any company doing R&D in Canada
+SR&ED Tax credit 35% refundable ITC (CCPCs) 60–120 days (CRA) Any incorporated company doing R&D in Canada

-Strategic Innovation Fund Mixed (grant + loan) $10M–$250M+ 6–18 months Large-scale industrial projects
+Strategic Innovation Fund (SIF) Mixed (grant + loan) Up to $50M 6–18 months Large-scale industrial transformation projects

-Alberta Innovates Grant $25K–$500K 4–8 weeks Alberta-based tech companies
+Alberta Innovates Voucher Grant Up to $100K 4–8 weeks Alberta-based tech companies (faster than IRAP)

-Innovate BC Grant $10K–$300K 4–10 weeks BC-based tech startups
+Innovate BC Ignite Grant Up to $300K 4–10 weeks BC-based tech startups building proof-of-concept

 ← Scroll to see all columns →